Basilica of the Sacred Heart, Brussels: Neo-Gothic basilica (1905–1914)

-The initial project of the Leuven-based architect Pierre Langerock was a sumptuous neo-Gothic basilica inspired by the "ideal cathedral" of the French architectural theorist Eugène Viollet-le-Duc.
-Langerock envisaged an edifice bristling with six towers of a hundred metres or more, the highest of which would have culminated at 146 m above the crossing.
+The initial vision of the Leuven-based architect Pierre Langerock was a sumptuous neo-Gothic basilica, inspired by the "ideal cathedral" of French architectural theorist Eugène Viollet-le-Duc.
+Langerock envisaged an edifice bristling with six towers of a hundred metres or more, the highest of which would have stood at 146 m above the crossing.

-Leopold II laid the first stone on 12 October 1905 during the celebrations commemorating the 75th anniversary of Belgian Independence.
-The foundation works started in 1909, but the project was delayed due to the king's death on 17 December 1909.
+Leopold II laid the first stone on 12 October 1905, during celebrations commemorating the 75th anniversary of Belgian independence.
+Foundation works began in 1909, but the project was delayed due to the king's death on 17 December 1909.
 Financing the basilica's construction also soon became a problem, so only the foundations had been finished when World War I broke out.
 In his pastoral letter for Christmas 1914, Cardinal Mercier gave the basilica a new meaning:

 Art Deco basilica (1919–present)

 On 29 June 1919, King Albert I and a large crowd associated themselves with this promise in a ceremony on the Koekelberg hill.
 However, it was impossible to resume Langerock's plan due to the state of public finances.
-A new project, in Art Deco style of neo-Byzantine inspiration, by the Ghent architect Albert Van Huffel, was thus adopted.
+A new design, in Art Deco style with neo-Byzantine inspiration by the Ghent architect Albert Van Huffel, was thus adopted.
 In 1925, a 1/40 scale model of this final design won the great architectural prize at the International Exhibition of Modern Decorative and Industrial Arts in Paris.
-This model, produced with the greatest care, still stands today in the basilica.
+This model, produced with great care, still stands today in the basilica.

-The adaptation and extension of the existing foundations were undertaken from January 1926, and the building the apse began in August 1930.
+The adaptation and extension of the existing foundations were undertaken from January 1926, and building the apse began in August 1930.
 After Van Huffel's death on 16 March 1935, the construction was taken over by his assistant, the architect-engineer Paul Rome.
-Cardinal Jozef-Ernest van Roey consecrated the unfinished basilica and opened it for worship on 14 October 1935, after obtaining a special authorisation from Pope Pius XI.
-The base of the cupola was finished in 1940 when World War II brought a new halt to the works.
-Building resumed in September 1944 and the main nave was completed in 1951.
+Cardinal Jozef-Ernest van Roey consecrated the unfinished basilica and opened it for worship on 14 October 1935, after obtaining special permission from Pope Pius XI.
+The base of the cupola had been finished in 1940 when World War II stalled work again.
+Building resumed in September 1944, and the main nave was completed in 1951.

-The basilica was consecrated by Cardinal Van Roey on 13 and 14 October 1951, and Pope Pius XII assigned it the title of Minor Basilica on 28 January 1952.
+The basilica was consecrated by Cardinal Van Roey on 13 and 14 October 1951, and Pope Pius XII elevated it to the rank of minor basilica on 28 January 1952.
 In 1953, the two towers were completed.
-The south transept opened in 1958 and the north transept in 1962.
-The cupola and thus the external structure was finished in 1969, and on 11 November 1970, the ceremony for the 25th anniversary of the episcopate of Archbishop of Mechelen–Brussels, Cardinal Leo Joseph Suenens, marked the completion of the basilica's construction.
+The south transept opened in 1958, and the north transept in 1962.
+The cupola and thus the external structure was finished in 1969, and on 11 November 1970, the ceremony for the 25th anniversary of the episcopate of Archbishop of Mechelen–Brussels, Cardinal Leo Joseph Suenens, marked the basilica's completion.
 On 4 June 1995, Father Damien was beatified in the basilica by Pope John Paul II.